limegimlet/covid_dataviz/index.md

 The curves show that the incidence rate for the elderly is growing faster than the overall incidence rate.
 On Sept 1, `incid_70+` was lagging `incid_tous` by about 2.5 weeks.
 On Oct 23 the lag was only 3 days.

+(Note: these incidence numbers are based on 7-day rolling averages.
+It's actually more common to cite 7-day rolling totals.
+I'll fix this shortly.)

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_fr_trends.html" height="500" width="100%"></iframe>
 {% endraw %}